alphaver/cpp-final-lab/README.md

 Develop a simple web service allowing for the storage of JSON documents.

-The service should handle the following queries:
+The service should handle the requests as follows:
 - `[POST] serviceurl` - add a document; an identifier (`id`) is returned
 - `[PUT] serviceurl/<id>` - update a document with the specified `id`
 - `[DELETE] serviceurl/<id>` - delete the document with the specified `id`